SaiDhanya0213/Star-Data-Analysis/README.md

 - Star Type - Classification of stars based on their spectral characteristics, temperature, and luminosity.
 - Star Color - The apparent color of a star, determined primarily by its surface temperature.
 - Spectral Class - A classification system that categorizes stars based on their spectra, primarily determined by their surface temperatures.
-There were no missiong values in this data.
+-There were no missing values in this data.
 I created a new column on different star categories based on the radius of the star.
-This the DAX for the new Star Category column.
+-This the DAX for the new Star Category column.
 Star Category =
 SWITCH(
     TRUE(),